Br1CM/JobScraper/README.md

 # Job Scraper

-**A personal project to automate tracking of job postings that match my criteria and build a list of positions to which I want to apply.**
+**A personal project to automate tracking of job postings that match my criteria and build a list of positions to which I could fit in.**

 ## Overview